 Corbières Campagnès Maxime Magnon 2018

 If you’re gifting white wine, try something new

 Can you guess which wine pairs best with turkey?
 No?
 We’ll tell you.
 While a medium-bodied red can stand up to the toughness, your best bet is a full-bodied, punchy Chardonnay.
 So what better to slip under someone’s tree this year than this Domaine de la Renardiere Chardonnay Jurassique 2016?
 Made with grapes harvested from 20-year-old vines, it’ll be the centrepiece of Christmas dinner.

 For all of your other white wine needs, we’d recommend trying something new.
 This Domaine FL Savennières Chamboureau 2016, for example, is a delightfully tropical Chenin Blanc.
 Or, for something intensely Italian, a mineral-heavy Umani Ronchi Centovie Pecorino.

 Domaine FL Savennières Chamboureau 2016

 Umani Ronchi Centovie Pecorino 2018

 And let’s finish with a bang — or, rather, a pop.
 Champagnes and sparkling wines are, quite literally, the toast of every festive season.
 And there’s a reason for that.
-Rich, decadent and bubbly, they’re flutefuls of liquid happiness — especially when they come in magnum form.
+Rich, decadent and bubbly, they’re flutefuls of liquid happiness..

-That’s why, for our first two recommendations, we’d suggest gifting large format bottles.
-Nothing makes a splash like a big bottle — and Bollinger and Louis Roederer are such grand brands that you know the pour will be magnifique!
+For our first recommendation, we’d suggest the Krug Grande Cuvée 169 ème Edition.
+Or perhaps the new Louis Roederer Collection 242.
 Alternatively, for those friends and family yet to be convinced of English sparkling wine, give them a sparkling education in the form of Nyetimber’s extraordinary 1086 Prestige Cuvee.